Carnagion/Modot/README.md

 - Optionally execute mod code upon loading
 - Load mods individually, bypassing load order restrictions

-A more detailed explanation of all features, instructions on usage, and **Modot**'s C# and GDScript API differences are available on the [wiki](https://github.com/Carnagion/Modot/wiki).
+A more detailed explanation of all features, instructions on usage, and **Modot**'s C# and GDScript API differences can be found on the [wiki](https://github.com/Carnagion/Modot/wiki).

 # Installation